Key Takeaways

 Beyond cost savings, automation delivers:

-- Fewer errors: Manual data entry has a 1-4% error rate.
+- Fewer errors: Manual data entry has an error rate around 2%, while automation reduces this to below 0.8% [IOFM 2024].
 OCR with validation catches discrepancies before payment.

 - Better visibility: Real-time dashboards show where every invoice sits in the workflow.